-For a comparison of two γ -K-McK models with infection functions γ_1 and γ_2 one first has to choose parameters so that at the beginning the two models are approximatively equal.
-For a first exemplary comparison of the standard SIR model with $\gamma_2(t) = \lambda e^{-\mu t}$ (resulting in the well known differential equations for SIR) with the adapted K-McK-model building upon the step function γ_1 given above we fix values for λ and μ and choose the start conditions of the adapted K-McK-model such that they agree (approximately) with the SIR-model during the first days (exact only at the origin).
+Alone this should make people hesitate to apply the standard SIR model to Covid-19.
+But there are cases where a "bad" model is useful, perhaps even more useful than a "better" model.
+We discuss now why we doubt this by comparing the model curves using the standard SIR model with those of our model for Covid-19.
+To do this we chose model parameters for both models so that at the beginning the two models are approximatively equal.
+The standard SIR model is based on $\gamma_2(t) = \lambda e^{-\mu t}$ (resulting in the well known differential equations for SIR).
+We choose the start conditions of the our $\gamma$ -K-McK-model for Covid-19 such that they agree (approximately) with the SIR-model during the first days (exact only at the origin).
 By construction of the SIR-model the function I(t) of actually infected at time t is nearly an exponential function as long as the function S is nearly constant and the contact rates are unchanged.

 But in reality jumps of the contact rates take place, for example as the result of interventions.
-Models which are close to the reality should behave equally if the contact rate (which for the SIR-model corresponds to λ , and for the adapted model to κ) is changing by a certain percentage.
-Figure 5 shows that there is a drastic difference between the functions I and A which describe the number of infected respectively counted as infected in the two models.
+Models which are close to reality should behave equally if the contact rate (which for the SIR-model corresponds to $\lambda$ , and for the adapted model to $\kappa$ ) is changing by a certain percentage.
+Figure 5 shows that there is a drastic difference between the functions I and Q which describe the number of infected respectively counted as infected in the two models.